silverwind/uppie/README.md

 ## Notes

 - Chrome's `<input>` implementation doesn't include empty directories ([Chromium bug](https://code.google.com/p/chromium/issues/detail?can=2&id=360412)).
-- Drag and drop uploads may not work in Firefox yet.
+- Drag and drop uploads may not work in Firefox yet because of a browser bug.
+- See [here](https://microsoftedge.github.io/directory-upload/proposal.html) for more details on the API implemented in Firefox and Edge.
 - Needs to be tested on Edge.
-- See [here](https://microsoftedge.github.io/directory-upload/proposal.html) for more details on the API implemented in Firefox and Edge.

 © 2015 [silverwind](https://github.com/silverwind), distributed under BSD licence